Xympfi/DiceGameSolver/README.md

 3 random dice values.

 You can also put in your own choices of target value and dice values.
-The script gives you the 15 combination the come closest to the target value
+The script gives you the 15 combinations the come closest to the target value

 # Game rules
 Given a target value as a whole number and three dice: